woolfel/createmlbench/results/README.md

 ## Test process

 For each test, I cloned the repository, set the data sources, select the batch and timed the training run.
 At the end I used preview to test sample photos.
 Each run was for 1000 iterations.
 The setting used was "full network".
+Elapsed time is in minutes.

 |batch	 | M1 ET | M1Max ET | peak mem G | loss    |